Jeff Hoover: Political career

-Hoover is a 1982 graduate of Centre College and a 1987 graduate of Cumberland School of Law.
-Hoover was first elected to the Kentucky House of Representatives in 1996, defeating incumbent Republican Tommy Todd for renomination.
-He was selected to serve as House Minority Caucus Chair in 1999, and served as House Minority Leader, a position he held 2001 to 2017.
-Hoover unsuccessfully ran for Lieutenant Governor of the State of Kentucky in 2007 as the running mate of former U.S. Rep. Anne Northup; their slate received 36.5% of the vote in the primary against Gov. Ernie Fletcher.
+In 2007, Hoover unsuccessfully ran for lieutenant governor as the running mate of former congresswoman Anne Northup; their slate received 36.5% of the vote in the Republican primary against incumbent governor Ernie Fletcher.

+In 2015, Hoover became the longest serving Republican leader in the history of the Kentucky House.

+Speaker tenure

-In 2015, Hoover became the longest serving Republican Leader in the history of the Kentucky House of Representatives.
-After the 2016 elections when Republicans gained a supermajority in the State House, Hoover was selected as House Speaker replacing Democrat Greg Stumbo, becoming the first Republican speaker since the election of Joseph Bosworth in 1920.
+After the 2016 elections when Republicans gained a supermajority in the House, Hoover was selected as House Speaker replacing Democrat Greg Stumbo, becoming the first Republican speaker since the election of Joseph Bosworth in 1920.

 Resignation

-On November 4, 2017, Kentucky Governor Matt Bevin and eight House Republicans called on Hoover to resign after it was revealed that Hoover had settled a case involving alleged sexual harassment.
-The next day, Hoover announced his intent to resign as House Speaker.
-He was succeeded by Speaker Pro Tem David Osborne.
-Bevin said he was not satisfied with Hoover merely stepping down from his leadership position; he called on Hoover and others to resign their seats.
-On January 8, 2018, Hoover resigned from his position as Speaker of the House but remained a House Representative for the 83rd District.
+On November 4, 2017, governor Matt Bevin and eight House Republicans called on Hoover to resign after it was revealed that Hoover as well as House members Jim DeCesare, Brian Linder, and Michael Meredith had paid $110,000 to settle a sexual harassment claim made by a legislative staffer.
+The next day, Hoover announced his intent to resign as speaker.
+He was succeeded by speaker pro tempore David W. Osborne.
+Bevin said he was not satisfied with Hoover merely stepping down from his leadership position, and called on Hoover and others accused in the scandal to resign their seats.

+On January 8, 2018, Hoover resigned as speaker.
+He did not seek reelection in 2020, and retired at the end of his term in January 2021.